Zack Schilawski: Professional

 Schilawski was drafted in the first round (9th overall) of the 2010 MLS SuperDraft by New England Revolution.

 He made his MLS debut with a start in the season opener against Los Angeles Galaxy on March 27.
 In his home debut against Toronto FC on April 10, he netted a hat trick, becoming the first rookie in MLS history to register a hat trick in his home debut and just the third rookie in MLS history to net a hat trick.
 He scored the Revs’ lone goal in a 1–1 tie with FC Dallas on May 1 and scored the game-winner in a 3–2 win over New York to help snap a seven-game winless streak on May 29.
 He appeared in all five SuperLiga matches, making two starts, and scored the game-winning goal in the 1–0 win over Pumas UNAM on July 14.
-He came on as a 70th-minute substitute in the final against Morelia on September 1 and recorded his first professional assist on Kevin Alston’s 79th-minute goal.
+He came on as a 70th-minute substitute in the final against Morelia on September 1 and recorded his first professional assist on Kevin Alston's 79th-minute goal.

 Schilawski was waived by New England on March 5, 2012.
 Following his release, Schilawski trialled with Chicago Fire, but wasn't signed by the club.

 Schilawski signed with NASL club Carolina RailHawks on April 27, 2012.
 On November 1, 2014, he officially retired from professional soccer, and graduated from law school at the University of North Carolina at Chapel Hill.
 He currently works as an attorney at Wake Family Law Group in the family law section.

+Schilawski joined the staff of Jay Vidovich with the Pittsburgh Panthers men's soccer team ahead of the 2023 season.
+Schilawski had played under Vidovich while at Wake Forest.